opnfv/sfc/docs/installationprocedure/feature.configuration.rst

 - SandyBridge compatible CPU with virtualization support

-- capable to host 5 virtual cores (5 phisical ones at least)
+- capable to host 5 virtual cores (5 physical ones at least)

 - 8-12 GBytes RAM for virtual hosts (controller, compute), 48GByte at least